 As a nonprofit organization, Girls Inc. of Metro Denver’s mission focuses on addressing educational and opportunity inequalities women face head-on.
 With the right access to strategic tools, mentoring relationships and hands-on learning, these societal obstacles can be overcome.
 In fact, through research-based methods, the organization observed that Girls Inc. program participants were more likely to believe they could handle harder math or science content and were even more likely to pursue a computer- or science-based career path.
 To learn more about Girls Inc, visit their site.

 Ball STEM Outreach

 Ball sees partnering with Girls Inc. of Metro Denver and similar mission-centric organizations as a perfect fit.
-Sarah Jurczyk, a Ball Aerospace Systems Test Engineer, volunteered for the recent event, sharing her work on Webb and answering questions for those interested in pursuing a future STEM career.

 “Doing outreach with this group of young ladies was so much fun!
 I presented on Webb and how important it is to keep things the right temperatures and how we use materials to keep things warm or cold,” Sarah said.
 “They asked a lot of insightful questions and were inspired by the challenging environment we deal with in space.
 Outreach events like this often kick start a young girl's journey into a career in STEM.”

 Following Sarah’s presentation, the girls tried their hands at being thermal engineers.
 By juxtaposing, “Earth materials” such as aluminum foil and “space materials” such as multilayer insulation, each girl designed and tested a “spacecraft” that would insulate its instrument (a butter pat).
 The interactive experience served as a launching pad for conversations surrounding educational paths in science and engineering.